the-another/dockerfiler/docs/system-architecture.md

 ## Overview

 The Dockerfile Generator CLI is a pure TypeScript tool designed to generate hardened, multi-architecture Docker images for web server setups with Nginx and PHP.
-The system automatically handles ARM64 and AMD64 architectures while maintaining platform-specific configurations for Alpine and Ubuntu.
+The system takes platform (alpine/ubuntu), PHP version, and additional options as input, then generates Dockerfiles, builds images, and deploys them to Docker Hub with multi-architecture manifests.

 ## Core Principles

-- **Pure TypeScript**: No frameworks, maximum performance
+- **Pure TypeScript**: No frameworks for core business logic, maximum performance
+- **Commander.js Integration**: Use commander.js for CLI command parsing and routing
+- **Dockerfile as Code**: Use dockerfile-generator for programmatic Dockerfile creation
 - **Latest Versions**: Always use latest stable versions of all dependencies
 - **Performance First**: Optimized for speed and efficiency
 - **Security by Default**: Hardened configurations with no security level options
 - **Multi-Architecture**: Automatic generation for both ARM64 and AMD64
-- **Platform Agnostic**: Same templates, different platform logic
+- **Platform Agnostic**: Same logic, different platform configurations
+- **CI/CD Ready**: Designed for GitHub Actions integration

 ## System Architecture